AI-assisted test development via MCP #

 "output": "<last 2000 chars of pytest stdout>",

-For the full 7-value Outcome enum (passed/failed/errored/skipped/done/terminated/aborted) that the runtime cascade produces, query the parquet store after the run finishes:
+For the full Outcome value (passed/failed/errored/skipped/done/terminated/aborted) that the runtime produces, fetch the run's stored row after it finishes:

-print(run["run_outcome"]) # one of the 7 Outcome valuesSee outcomes for what each value means.
+print(run["outcome"]) # one of the Outcome valuesSee outcomes for what each value means.

 result = litmus_project(action="init", path="~/my-hardware-tests")